saebekassebil/erroneous/README.md

 JavaScript exception-handling for both client side and Node.js scripts

+**NB: THIS MODULE IS NO LONGER UNDER ACTIVE DEVELOPMENT SINCE I NO LONGER USE IT**

 ## Installation

 Installation is a breeze with npm (and no dependencies!):